lapesd/dynemol/docs/notes.md

 ## 02/04/2018

 ### Function vs. Subroutines

 This is a follow-up to the Pure section above.

 In Fortran there are 2 types of procedures.
 Functions and subroutines.
 Each one has its own characteristics.
 The following descriptions are summarized version of what is found in the [WikiBooks](https://en.wikibooks.org/wiki/Fortran/Fortran_procedures_and_functions) site.

 #### Function

 Functions are the same thing as in other languages.
-You define them, with or withou parameters, and call them in the C fashion, `variable = func()`.
+You define them, with or without parameters, and call them in the C fashion, `variable = func()`.
 In Fortran, functions only return one single value.

 The parameters may, or may not, be modified inside the function.
 Usually defined using the `intent(in)` declaration.
 By default, parameters can be changed.